 Wagner Award for Women in Atmospheric Sciences

-Dr. Peter B. Wagner, an atmospheric scientist who had been a faculty member at the Desert Research Institute since 1968, was killed while conducting research in a 1980 plane crash that also claimed the lives of three other Institute employees.
+Dr. Peter B. Wagner, an atmospheric scientist who had been a faculty member at the Desert Research Institute since 1968, was killed in 1980 in a plane crash while conducting cloud and precipitation research with three other DRI scientists.

 Eligibility